New ways to pay

 When Which? surveyed 1,066 people in August 2016 about their views on contactless cards, we found that 73% of the public think having a contactless card makes it quicker to pay for things.
 But, 69% are concerned about their contactless card being stolen and used to make purchases.

-How do contactless cards work?
+- How do contactless payments work?

 Every contactless card has a small chip in it that emits radio waves.
 To pay for something, you hold the card near a payment terminal, which picks up a signal and processes the transaction.